What is customer experience (CX)?

 Deliver great customer experiences with Aha! software.
 Try for free.

+Let's explore this idea.
 Jump ahead to the sections in this guide:

-Why does customer experience matter?
+Why is customer experience important?

 If you want customers to care about your product, you need to care about how they feel.
 It is not enough to provide a good product at a competitive price when so many other factors impact how you gain and retain customers.
 You also need to think about how your product is discovered, delivered, and supported.